natefaubion/purescript-heterogeneous/README.md

 * `class HFoldlWithIndex` and `hfoldlWithIndex`

 These are similar to their homogenous counterparts.
-In fact, the folds and maps we write for heterogenous types can be reused for homogenous data via the `App f a` newtype.
+In fact, the folds and maps we write for heterogeneous types can be reused for homogenous data via the `App f a` newtype.
 That is, the following are identical:

 ```purescript